What is Penetration Testing and Why Is It Important?

 Penetration testing is an important and valuable exercise that all organizations should run on a consistent cadence because insights from pen tests can be used to examine whether an organization’s security policies are genuinely effective and fine-tune and strengthen these policies to prevent future cyber threats.

 Penetration testing happens in two phases which start with an external pen test and ends with an internal pen test.
 The difference between the two is as follows:

 An external pen test is designed to test the effectiveness of perimeter security controls to prevent and detect attacks, while at the same time, identify weaknesses in internal-facing assets.
 Think websites, email, file shares, etc.

 During an external pen test the simulated attacker performs reconnaissance on assets, collecting intelligence on things like open ports, vulnerabilities, and other general information about a “target” organization’s users (for password attacks).
 Once the simulated attacks successfully breaches the network, internal pen testing begins.

 An internal pen test is performed to help decipher what a threat actor could achieve, or to put it another way, how far a threat actor can laterally move, with initial access to a network.
 Internal pen tests can simulate insider threats, such as employees intentionally or unintentionally performing malicious actions, and other methods and vectors of entry.

 Once domain admin access is achieved, or the simulated attacker can gain control of the organization’s most valuable information, the test is generally ended.

-Often, penetration testing is considered a form of ethical hacking, as both internal and external pen tests revolve around an authorized attempt (hack) to gain unauthorized access to a network.
+Penetration testing is often considered a form of ethical hacking, as internal and external pen tests revolve around an authorized attempt (hack) to gain unauthorized access to a network.
 Carrying out an ethical hack involves duplicating strategies and actions seen in a typical cyber kill chain.